-- Were appropriate at project design stage to the needs of the food insecure population including the distinct needs of women, men, boys and girls from different groups, as applicable, and remained so over time. - Are coherent with relevant stated national policies, including sector policies and strategies and seek complementarity with the interventions of relevant humanitarian and development partners. - Were coherent at project design stage with WFP strategies, policies and normative guidance and remained so over time.
+• Were appropriate at project design stage to the needs of the food insecure population including the distinct needs of women, men, boys and girls from different groups, as applicable, and remained so over time.

+- Are coherent with civil society's interest, and seek complementarity with the interventions of relevant humanitarian and development partners as well as with other CO interventions in the country. - Are coherent with the government priorities, strategy, programme and policies (nutrition, education food security) and other UN agencies' programmes. - Were coherent at project design stage with WFP strategies, policies and normative guidance and remained so over time.